 Final Thoughts

 The American Express airline fee credit is a great perk that can help offset the hefty annual fee of Amex's premium cards.
-Being able to change your preferred airline, especially in this era where travel plans are bound to change, makes the deal just a little bit sweeter.
+Being able to change your preferred airline, especially in an era when travel plans are bound to change, makes the deal just a little sweeter.